Finfish Commercial Regulations Table

 1) American eels are subject to regulation by the Division and the municipality.
 Please Consult Local Regulations.

 2) Fish weirs are not subject to daily trip limits.
 However, the combined landings of all fish weirs are subject to a 10,000 pound annual quota allocation.
-From August 5 until the annual quota has been landed, all gear types are prohibited from landing or possessing black sea bass on Mondays, Thursdays, Fridays and Saturdays.
+From August 5 until the annual quota has been landed, the open fishing days for all gear types are Sundays, Tuesdays and Wednesdays.
 Black sea bass are to be measured from the tip of the snout or jaw to the farthest extremity of the tail, not including the tail filament.

 3) Groundfish species are regulated under the federal Northeast Multispecies Management Plan and federal rules apply beyond state waters.
 Federal permit holders may land groundfish in accordance with federal rules.
 However, for all species other than winter flounder, federal permit holders must adhere to the state’s groundfish trip limits while fishing in state waters.
 Fishing for groundfish in state waters is subject various closures spatial/temporal closures, gear type closures and species closures. , species and area closures; please review 322 CMR 4.09 , 4.11 , 8.09 , 8.12 , 8.15 and 12.04 for more details.